easyweb3tools/web3-socket/README.md

 npm install
 ```

-> **Note**: This project uses [Volta](https://volta.sh/) for Node.js version management.
-If you have Volta installed, it will automatically use the correct Node.js (22.12.0) and npm (10.9.0) versions specified in `package.json`.
-If you don't have Volta, make sure you're using the correct versions manually.
+> **Note**: This project requires Node.js 22.12.0 and npm 10.9.0 for optimal compatibility.
+While [Volta](https://volta.sh/) is recommended for version management, you can also use nvm or install these versions manually.
+The Docker build uses Volta to ensure exact version consistency in production.

 3. Create environment configuration file: